 catch directly into a lambda is an ugly way to deal with Java’s nonfunctional exception handling.

-Exceptions are the opposite of what we strive to achieve with a functional coding style.
-But there are ways to handle them without losing (most) of the clearness of functional programming.
+The throwing and handling of exceptions is the opposite of what we strive to achieve with a more functional coding style.
+It’s quite verbose and can lead to impurity by making a function no longer deterministic (same input generates the same output).
+But there are ways to deal with exceptions without losing (most) of the simplicity and clearness of functional programming.

 Dealing With Exceptions the Java Way